Books, Books, Books

 But it is the second memory, played out at the end of a long day’s drive, that awakened me to another power the sea exerts, the power of the tide.
 Not the moon-driven tide that draws the waters in then out, landward then seaward in its eternal rhythm.
 Instead, there is a second tide, just as powerful, driven by the heart’s longing, that draws us land-bound beings closer and closer to the sea’s edge, seeking that which we have never known, to finally see that which our eyes have never beheld.

 I’d been driving most of the day, the tug of second tide growing stronger by the hour, until now, only twenty miles from water’s edge, its fierce pull was irresistible.
 The sun was a red ball sitting just above the horizon, the light dimming quickly, the sky growing dusky with day’s end, but still I sped on, my mother sitting beside me exercising her maternal duty of restraint, urging me to slow down, reminding me that there’s always tomorrow.
 But so many tomorrows had already slipped by.
-Why should I wait for one more?
+How could I wait for one more?
 And so my desperation to reach the sea before nightfall drove me on.
-It was only when the sun disappeared, when darkness was snuggling down for the night that I finally slowed the car and pulled onto the shoulder, my heart beating with frustrated longing.
+It was only when the sun had all but disappeared, when darkness was snuggling down for the night that I finally gave up, slowing the car and pulling onto the shoulder, my heart beating with frustrated longing.

 The sea would have to wait one more day.